rabbah/nimbella-cli/doc/nim.md

 **Notes:**

-*   If you have a [project configuration](https://nimbella.io/downloads/nim/nim.html#Configuring) that uses one of the options to clean an action, package or namespace prior to deploying, then the version numbering of the cleaned action starts over again at `0.0.1`.
+*   If you have a [project configuration](#adding-project-configuration) that uses one of the options to clean an action, package or namespace prior to deploying, then the version numbering of the cleaned action starts over again at `0.0.1`.
 *   If you deploy to different namespaces or API hosts at different times, the array in `versions.json` will have more than one entry, with versions for the last deployment to each distinct API host/namespace target.

+---

 <h2 id="incorporating-build-steps-for-actions-and-web-content">Incorporating build steps for actions and web content</h2>